 But there is a bonus to having hosting like this.

 Mainly it means that you never need to worry about managing your hosting yourself.

 Many of the better hosting companies aren't really suitable for someone who isn't a developer or an IT expert, so having a technical contact managing the hosting for you means that you can get the better hosting service without needing to train as a server administrator yourself!

 It also means that should anything happen with your website, regardless of whether it's a server issue or a site issue, you can simply contact your digital agency and let them handle everything.

-You may have come across the term SSL in regard to hosting, so here’s a bit more information about what they are and how they work.
+You may have come across the term SSL in regard to hosting, so here's a bit more information about what they are and how they work.
 If you want a more in-depth guide, you should check out our article on SSL certificates, which can answer all your questions.